-EndoBarrier® Therapy is a revolutionary, non-surgical, non-pharmaceutical treatment proven to help people living with uncontrolled type 2 diabetes and obesity achieve rapid and dramatic reductions in blood sugar levels, as well as substantial weight loss.
-EndoBarrier Therapy is a convenient and discreet treatment for people whose diabetes medications are no longer effective, who are at risk for serious health complications from their diabetes and/or weight and who want to avoid surgery or the progression to daily insulin injections.
+EndoBarrier® Therapy is the first endoscopically-delivered device therapy for people living with uncontrolled type 2 diabetes and obesity.
+EndoBarrier Therapy is a convenient and discreet treatment for people whose diabetes medications are no longer effective or who are at risk for serious health complications from diabetes and excess weight and who want to avoid surgery or the progression to injectable medications.
 This first-of-its-kind therapy is helping patients around the world fight their battle against type 2 diabetes and obesity while providing a pathway to a healthier lifestyle.

 Clinical data suggest that treatment with EndoBarrier Therapy affects key gastrointestinal hormones involved in insulin sensitivity, glucose metabolism, satiety and food intake.
 Additionally, in clinical studies, EndoBarrier Therapy has also been shown to improve cardiometabolic risks.2,3 EndoBarrier is approved and commercially available in multiple countries outside the U.S. EndoBarrier is not approved for sale in the U.S. and is limited by federal law to investigational use only in the United States.
 EndoBarrier currently has the CE mark and is approved for commercial use in Australia, and a growing number of countries.